-Best Barcelona neighborhoods for students and expats, ranked.
-Compare 10 areas by rent prices, lifestyle, and transport links, and find your perfect home!
+Best Barcelona neighborhoods for students and young professionals, ranked.
+Compare 10 areas by rent prices, lifestyle, and transport links, and find your perfect home.

-With so many choices to consider and questions to answer, let's take a closer look at Barcelona's neighborhoods.
+With so many choices to consider and questions to answer, let's take a closer look at top 10 best areas to live in Barcelona.

 Key takeaways: